 Feeling pregnant?
 Maybe you have been trying to get pregnant for a while and have months when you think you're pregnant, only to find out that, nope, you're not.
 If yes, you are not alone.

-The experience of feeling pregnant when trying to get pregnant isn't uncommon.
+The experience of feeling pregnant when trying to conceive isn't uncommon.
 Spend any time on fertility message boards, and you're bound to hear members refer to "imaginary pregnancy symptoms."
 You probably have experienced imaginary pregnancy symptoms yourself.

 Imaginary Pregnancy Symptoms